soymadip/My-Practice-Environment/PYTHON/Notes/• Day 21-40/25 - operations on Tuples.md

 ------
 # Tuple methods

-As tuple is immutable type of collection of elements it have limited built in methods.They are explained below
+>As tuple is immutable type of collection of elements, it has limited built in methods.

 ## count() Method
 The count() method of Tuple returns the number of times the given element appears in the tuple.